StoneT2000/rl-ts/README.md

 npm i github:nicolaspanel/numjs
 ```

-as many computations and variables are stored as NdArrays (provided by the numjs package).
+as many computations are performed with NdArrays (provided by the numjs package).

 ## Getting Started